If you buy through external links, we may earn a small commission. Read our affiliate disclosure in full.

 Natural beauty enthusiasts.

-Also, rosehip oil balances the fatty acids of the skin, linoleic and oleic acid, of acne-prone skin, which reduces the tendency to get breakouts,(11) and also improves the scarring and redness of the skin.
+Also, rosehip oil balances the fatty acids of the skin, linoleic and oleic acid, which reduces the tendency to get breakouts,(11) and also improves the scarring and redness of the skin.
+As for sunflower oil, it strengthens the skin barrier to help it retain moisture better and heal sooner after inflammatory acne.
+(10) Additionally, it also assists in balancing the skin’s natural oil.

 - Rich in plant oils – moisturizing and antiinflammatory